WildernessLabs/OnAir_Sign/README.md

 * **OnAir_Sign.Clima.Android** - Android platform specific project.
 * **OnAir_Sign.Clima.iOS** - iOS platform specific project.
 * **OnAir_Sign.Clima.UWP** - UWP platform specific project.
-* **OnAir_Sign.Meadow** - A meadow application that runs a Maple server, broadcasting the server information in the network and taking GET requests to show text on the MAX7212 LED display.
+* **OnAir_Sign.Meadow** - A meadow application that runs a Maple server, broadcasting the server information in the network and taking GET requests to show text on the MAX7212
+* **OnAir_Sign.Meadow.HackKit** - Same meadow application with the difference of using a Character Display including in the Hack Kit.

 ## Authors